Subpoena issued for political objectives quashed

 Ontario expands non-essential business closures

 On April 3, 2020, the Ontario government expanded the list of non-essential businesses that will be required to close while the province courageously battles to control the spread of COVID-19.
+Under Regulation 82/20, the Ontario government had previously provided a list of businesses that it had deemed essential and that could remain open during the current health emergency.

 Read the full post, click here.